Mini-pilot scale equipment

 1. Mini-pilot scale solvent extraction studies

 Batch solvent extraction processes can be scaled up to a mini-pilot scale in a continuous counter current mode in our mixer-settler set-up, with the final goal to examine the possibility of scaling up the process and/or producing larger volumes of purified metal solution.
-First, a flow sheet is designed to determine the number of stage and optimal aqueous-to-organic phase ratio of extraction, scrubbing and stripping based on McCabe-Thiele diagrams.
-Furthermore, the kinetics are fully examined.
-Next, the process will be run in the mixer-settlers.
-The flow rates of each stage will be controlled to have the required aqueous-to-organic phase ratio.
-Samples of each stage will be taken on a regular basis to evaluate the performance and make adjustments if necessary.
+First, a flow sheet is designed to determine the number of stages and optimal aqueous-to-organic phase ratio of extraction, scrubbing and stripping based on McCabe-Thiele diagrams.
+Furthermore, the residence time is stablished.
+Next, the process is run in the mixer-settlers.
+Samples of each stage are taken on a regular basis to evaluate the performance and make adjustments if necessary.

-- A jacketed reactor platform for temperature controlled batch leaching, with different reaction vessels (250 mL, 500 mL, 1 L, 2 L and 5 L vessels), optimised for use with viscous liquids (e.g. ionic liquids), with PC control software for automation of reaction parameters.
+- A batch leaching platform (lab 01.170): i.e. a jacketed reactor platform for temperature controlled batch leaching, with different reaction vessels (1 L and 5 L vessels, see image), optimised for use with viscous liquids (e.g. ionic liquids).
+(1)